martin-nc/martin-cook-design/src/insights/budget-and-time.md

 ## How much time have you got to maintain the site?

 It's easy to get excited and ambitious at the start of a web project, but try to think realistically about how much time you have.
-Time-dependent content like blogs, news and events need to be updated regularly, which can add up to a lot of work.
+Time-dependent content like blogs, news and events need to be updated regularly, and add up to a lot of work.
 This is especially true if you want a picture to go with each item.
-It quickly becomes time-consuming to find the right picture.
+It's time-consuming to find good pictures.

-If you're not sure if you have the time or personnel, and if these features are not critical, then you may want to avoid them at first.
+If you're not sure if you have the time or personnel, and if these features are not critical, then avoid them at first.

 ## Where will you get photos?